 Go horseback riding

-Go horseback riding on over 140 kilometres of trails.
-You do need a permit to bring your horse into the park so check this page out first.
+Go horseback riding on over 140 kilometres of trails in Cypress Hills, Alberta.
+You do need a free permit to bring your horse into the park.
 A new dedicated campsite puts Cypress Hills on the map as an equestrian friendly park.

-What else is there to do in Cypress Hills Interprovincial Park?
+What else is there to do in Cypress Hills, Alberta?